Kieran Quirke

 Kieran Quirke is a Gaelic footballer from Duagh, County Kerry, in Ireland.
-He plays for the Duagh GAA club, Feale Rangers divisional side and Kerry senior football team.
+He plays for Duagh GAA club, the Feale Rangers divisional side and Kerry senior football team.

 Playing career

 Club football

 In 2006, Quirke won the Kerry Junior Football Championship with Duagh.
-The team went on to emerge from Munster with Quirke playing a key part as they qualified for the All-Ireland Junior Club Football Championship final in 2007.
-However, Greencastle GAA defeated them by one point in the final.
+The team went on to qualify from Munster with Quirke playing a role in their qualification for the All-Ireland Junior Club Football Championship final in 2007.
+However, Greencastle defeated them by one point in the final.

 Quirke went on to win that year's Kerry Senior Football Championship with Feale Rangers as they beat South Kerry by a point in the final.

-In 2012 he captained Duagh to a first North Kerry Championship title in 50 years.
+In 2012, he captained Duagh to a first North Kerry Championship title in 50 years.

 Inter-county football

 Quirke played minor with Kerry and was a sub with the Under 21 team.
-It was with the county junior team he was first noticed when he won a Munster championship in 2008 and later lost the All Ireland semi final.
-After a few years away from the team, he was back in 2012 and won a second Munster title and later an All Ireland title.
+He also played with the county junior and he was a member of the junior team that won a Munster championship in 2008 and later lost the All Ireland semi final.
+After a few years away from the team, he was back in 2012 and won a second Munster title and later an All Ireland junior title.

-He was a member for the Kerry senior panel in 2008 and 2009, playing 5 league games in 2009 and winning a medal as a member of the panel that beat Derry in the final.
+He was a member of the Kerry senior panel in 2008 and 2009, playing 5 league games in 2009 and winning a medal as a member of the panel that beat Derry in the final.
 He also won an All Ireland title later on as a member of the panel.